2022 Northern Territory Literary Awards Winners Announced

-Now in its 38th year, the Northern Territory Literary Awards recognise and celebrate the achievements of Territory writers.
+Since 1984, the Northern Territory Literary Awards have recognised and celebrated the achievements of Territory writers.

 In addition to their prize money, the winners received an annual membership and masterclass with the NT Writers’ Centre, and a double pass for the 2023 Browns Mart season.

 Brown’s Mart Theatre Award